$R^2$ corrections to holographic heavy meson dissociation: Holographic model with higher derivative correction

 \section{Holographic model with higher derivative correction}

-Firstly, we consider the gravitational background with $R^2$ corrections in $AdS_{5}$ space.
-The effective action can be given as\cite{Brigante:2007nu,Brigante:2008gz}
+When the $R^2$ correction is present, the Gauss-Bonnet term is generally introduced as a correction to Einstein's general relativity.
+The $R^2$ corrections are associated with the leading $1/N_c$ corrections when a D7-brane is present \cite{Aharony:1999rz,Aharony:2007dj,Buchel:2008vz}.
+The effective action to leading order can be given as \cite{Brigante:2007nu,Brigante:2008gz}

-where $R$, $R_{\mu\nu}$ and $R_{\mu\nu\rho\sigma}$ denote Ricci scalar, Ricci tensor and Riemann tensor respectively. $G_{5}$ represents Newton constant. $L$ denotes AdS radius at leading order in $m_{i}$ where one can assume $m_{i}\sim \frac{\alpha'}{L^2}\ll 1$.
-The higher powers of $\frac{\alpha'}{L^2}$ suppresses the terms of $R$ factor and additional derivatives.
-In this case, $m_{1}$ and $m_{2}$ could be optionally altered by the metric redefinition\cite{Brigante:2007nu,Brigante:2008gz,Kats:2007mq}.
-In order to avoid this trouble, one can consider the Gauss-Bonnet gravity.
-Thus, $m_{i}$ can be fixed by the parameter $\lambda_{GB}$.
-The action with $\lambda_{GB}$ term in Gauss-Bonnet gravity is
+where $R$, $R_{\mu\nu}$ and $R_{\mu\nu\rho\sigma}$ denote Ricci scalar, Ricci tensor and Riemann tensor respectively. $G_{5}$ represents Newton constant.
+In higher-dimensional theories, adding the Gauss-Bonnet term is important for ensuring consistency and stability in the theory.
+This addition helps avoid certain types of singularities in the equations of motion and guarantees that the theory remains well-defined. $L$ denotes AdS radius at leading order in $m_{i}$ , where $m_{i}\sim \frac{\alpha'}{L^2}\ll 1$.
+It should be mentioned that only $m_3$ is unambiguous, while $m_1$ and $m_2$ could be arbitrarily altered from the field redefinition \cite{Brigante:2007nu,Brigante:2008gz}.
+In order to avoid this issue, one can consider the Gauss-Bonnet gravity, where $m_{i}$ are fixed by parameter $\lambda_{GB}$.
+Gauss-Bonnet gravity is one special case of the action (1), and the action with $\lambda_{GB}$ term in Gauss-Bonnet gravity can be given as